Skip to Content

 Snake plants do not attract any bugs or insects in particular, and snake plants contain the insecticidal chemical Saponin, which will prevent most bugs from calling your snake plant home.

-Despite this, snake plants are still at risk of infestation from common houseplant pests like mealybugs, spider mites, scales, aphids, fungus gnats, and whiteflies.
+Despite this, snake plants are at risk of infestation from common houseplant pests like mealybugs, spider mites, scales, aphids, fungus gnats, and whiteflies.

 Here’s a quick chart for identifying common snake plant pests: